 The Cardiac – Oral Health Connection

 There is a link between oral health and cardiovascular health.
 Poor oral hygiene and certain oral conditions can contribute to the development of cardiovascular diseases.
+Here are some key points about the cardiac-oral health connection:

 • Gum disease, also known as periodontitis, is a bacterial illness that affects the gums and the tissues that surround the teeth.
 If unattended, it may result in irritation and harm to the bone and gum tissue supporting the teeth.
 According to some studies, the bacteria that cause gum disease can enter the bloodstream and cause inflammation in other bodily tissues, such as the arteries, which may raise the risk of heart disease and stroke.